afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-basics.md

 The resulting app for this post is available in [this repo](https://github.com/afterxleep/Redux-Architecture-SwiftUI-Basics).

-On [the next post]({{ site.url }}/redux-like-architecture-with-swiftui-middleware/), we will be improving the app to support Side Effects.
+On [the next post]({{ site.url }}/redux-like-architecture-with-swiftui-middleware/), we will be improving the app to support Side Effects and perform async actions.

 I hope you enjoyed this tutorial.
 If you have any questions or comments, feel free to ping me on [Twitter](https://twitter.com/afterxleep).